Chichan Old Street

 Address:Zhongshan Road, Qishan District, Kaohsiung City 842

 Transportation Methods:1.
-Take the High-Speed Rail and alight at Zuoying Station, then transfer to Kaohsiung Bus "Qishan Express Bus" to "Qishan Transfer Station."
+Take the High-Speed Rail and get off at Zuoying Station, then transfer to Kaohsiung Bus "Qishan Express Bus" to "Qishan Transfer Station."
 After getting off, it's about a 5-minute walk to Qishan Old Street.
-2. Take the Taiwan Railways and alight at Kaohsiung Train Station, then board the Kaohsiung Bus - Gaoqi Liuqiu Express Line (E25), Gaoqi Meinong Express Line (E28), or Gaoqi Jiasian Express Line (E32) to "Qishan Transfer Station."
+2. Take the Taiwan Railways and get off at Kaohsiung Railway Station, then take Kaohsiung Bus - Gaoqi Liuqiu Express Line (E25), Gaoqi Meinong Express Line (E28), or Gaoqi Jiasian Express Line (E32) to "Qishan Transfer Station."
 After getting off, it's about a 5-minute walk to Qishan Old Street.

 Recommended Hotel Bookings